 Who Is This Course For?

-Certifiers, industrial hygienists, and safety officers desiring an in-depth course in certification.
+Certifiers, Industrial Hygienists, and Safety Officers desiring an in-depth knowing course in BSC Certification.

 Completion of an introductory course in safety cabinets and one year of experience testing safety cabinets.